jjlynch2/z-transform-method/README.md

 ## Installation from Source
 ### Requirements

-This tool requires r packages for some of its statistical functions.
+This tool requires R packages (R version 3.3) for some of its statistical functions.
 * Rcpp
 * RInside